-The IEEE 802.16s wireless broadband standard is newly published and adoption of this standard by customers in our target critical infrastructure sectors is uncertain.
+The adoption of the IEEE 802.16s wireless broadband standard by customers in our target critical infrastructure sectors is uncertain.

 The IEEE 802.16s wireless broadband standard was published in October 2017.
 In addition, we are currently the only manufacturer of IEEE 802.16s compliant equipment.
 The benefit of the standard to buyers of our equipment are greater when there exists a large, deep market in terms of the number of customers.
 A large market benefits from the scale provided such that many vendors can compete on service, price and quality of solution driving improved value for customers.
-If a large end market doesn't develop and customers don't see the related benefits from the standard, we may not be able to grow our business.
+If a large end market does not develop and customers do not see the related benefits from the standard, we may not be able to grow our business.

-Our growth depends in part on the success of our strategic partnerships with third parties such as Siemens Mobility as well as on our ability to establish a broad range of additional ecosystem relationships with leading global industrial vendors.
+Our growth depends in part on the success of our strategic partnerships with third parties such as Siemens Mobility and Aura Network Systems, who are also customers, as well as on our ability to establish a broad range of additional ecosystem partner and customer relationships with leading global industrial vendors.

-In order to grow our business, we depend on partnerships with market leading technology and industrial companies such as Siemens Mobility to accelerate the adoption of our wireless technology.
-If we are unsuccessful in maintaining our partnerships with third parties, including Siemens Mobility, or if our partnerships do not provide us the anticipated benefits, our ability to compete in the marketplace or to grow our revenue could be impaired and our operating results may suffer.
-In addition, adoption of our FullMAX wireless platform requires us to establish additional ecosystem relationships with leading global industrial vendors.
+In order to grow our business, we depend on partnerships with market leading technology and industrial companies such as Siemens Mobility and Aura Network Systems who are also customers of Ondas in order to accelerate the adoption of our wireless technology.
+If we are unsuccessful in maintaining our partnership and customer relationships with third parties, including Siemens Mobility, or if our partnerships do not provide us the anticipated benefits, our ability to compete in the marketplace or to grow our revenue could be impaired and our operating results may suffer.
+In addition, adoption of our FullMAX wireless platform requires us to establish additional ecosystem relationships with leading global industrial vendors and customers.
 Even if we are successful in executing these partnerships and integrating with additional ecosystem vendors, we cannot assure you that these partnerships and relationships will result in increased adoption of our technology or increased revenue.